ngds/data-quality-tools/README.md

 Script: DataQuality.sh
 Checks by header

 Checks each active resource in the ckan_default database- resource, resource_group table by using the curl header.
+This version only runs against links that are not map seervers.

 CURL Timeout - 5 seconds